froala/react-froala-wysiwyg/README.md

 There are special tags: **a**, **button**, **img**, **input**.
 Do not use them in FroalaEditor component.
 To initialize the editor on a special tag, use `FroalaEditorA`, `FroalaEditorButton`, `FroalaEditorImg` and `FroalaEditorInput` components.

- ***NB***: The code is written in React JSX.
-You must load **babel-standalone** in your HTML **before** lib files.
-Or you can compile them to plain javascript.

-You can check **src/** dir for a more detailed usage example.

-* 'src' directory contains a working example that will need a server to run.
-To run them: `npm start`.

-* 'demo' directory contains a minified working example that can run without a server.
-To build demo/app.js in case you've modified the sources(src dir): `npm run build`.
-To run: open demo/index.html directly into browser.

 ### Options